 - 4.1.
 Conservation programs should be implemented in a manner that achieves adequate program participation while minimizing the undue loss of productive farmland that may artificially inflate local farmland and/or rental values. - 4.2.
 Federal conservation programs should fund the building of structures such as poultry litter stack houses and composting facilities.
 The eligibility requirements for this program should be revised to allow more producers to qualify for the program. - 4.3.
 NRCS conservation and environmental programs should: - 4.3.1.
 Be controlled and directed locally by farmer committees elected by farmers, and made available to all agricultural producers.
 The existing prohibition against funding or reimbursement of existing conservation structures should be removed.
 Funding should be equally available for repair and replacement of existing conservation structures; - 4.3.2.
 Provide that 80 percent of all USDA conservation funds be targeted for local county use; - 4.3.3.
 Be voluntary, flexible, site-specific and targeted at specific environmental goals and objectives; - 4.3.4.
 Allow for the flexibility that if a farmer achieves the conservation standard of T, they are eligible to receive increased technical assistance funding; - 4.3.5.
 Make cover crop incentives eligible to all farmers (regardless of cover crop history) with priority given to acres that provide the most benefit or to first time applicants; - 4.3.6.
 Allow farmers to repair erosion to their fields without permission; - 4.3.7.
-Require that all information obtained by government agencies on specific individuals or farms be kept confidential and not made available for public information; - 4.3.8.
-Require only the minimal amount of planning necessary to ensure success taking into account agronomic and economic factors as well as environmental considerations; - 4.3.9.
-Provide cost share, tax credits or be based on other positive economic incentives; or provide compensation when an individual's use of property is restricted for the benefit of the public; - 4.3.10.
-Promote broad awareness through demonstration projects, information dissemination, education and technical assistance; - 4.3.11.
-Allow all entities to receive conservation payments as direct deposits, not as System of Award Management (SAM) payments; and
+Have consistent stream buffer compliance requirements nationwide, regardless of related state standards; - 4.3.8.
+Require that all information obtained by government agencies on specific individuals or farms be kept confidential and not made available for public information; - 4.3.9.
+Require only the minimal amount of planning necessary to ensure success taking into account agronomic and economic factors as well as environmental considerations; - 4.3.10.
+Provide cost share, tax credits or be based on other positive economic incentives; or provide compensation when an individual's use of property is restricted for the benefit of the public;

-4.3.12.
+- 4.3.11.
+Promote broad awareness through demonstration projects, information dissemination, education and technical assistance; - 4.3.12.
+Allow all entities to receive conservation payments as direct deposits, not as System of Award Management (SAM) payments; and - 4.3.13.
 Provide financial and technical support for safe and effective prescribed burning.